ml4sts/ml4sts.github.io/join.md

 Build skills in software engineering, project management, and working with other developers.

+Prereq:
-Prereq: CSC392 or demonstrated proficiency in git, bash, and IDEs
+- CSC392/CSC311 or demonstrated proficiency in git, bash, and IDEs
+- *and* proficiency in Python

 :::
 :::{card} When do fair ML algorithms work?